AndersDJohnson/rfc-js-import-infer-identifier/README.md

 Probably could not reasonable handle cases where file name isn't valid identifier.

+This probably wouldn't work when combined with named imports.

 ---

 Additionally, an even more flexible syntax could allow for placeholders in the path based on the default identifier.